USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 ### <a name="433214A2C17C11E6952E003EE1B763F8"></a>Obtain Invention Evaluation Committee (IEC) Approval

-The ARL may have IP interests in the software.
+ARL may have IP interests in the software.
 Before the software can be released, the IEC MUST determine that it is in the best interest of the Government and ARL to waive any IP rights that ARL might have and release them to the public.
 To do so, the PD MUST inform the current chair of the IEC (or